chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    The jax-sklearn toolkit is indispensable for the Data Analysis and Management team at AWeber.
+    The secret-learn toolkit is indispensable for the Data Analysis and Management team at AWeber.
 It allows us to do AWesome stuff we would not otherwise have the time or resources to accomplish.
 The documentation is excellent, allowing new engineers to quickly evaluate and apply many different algorithms to our